-Uber shares fall for second day after ill-fated IPO; Lyft follows
+Uber shares fall for second day after ill-fated IPO

 Wedbush analyst Ygal Arounian said investors need to be patient as Uber reaches full monetization potential with its ride-sharing platform and a broader growth engine with Uber Eats, Uber Freight and autonomous driving initiatives.

-“While it will take time for the stock to settle and Uber must execute flawlessly over the coming 12 to 18 months, we believe a $100 billion+ market cap is warranted,” Arounian said.
+“While it will take time for the stock to settle and Uber must execute flawlessly over the coming 12 to 18 months, we believe a $100 billion+ market cap is warranted,” said Arounian, who has an “outperform” rating on the stock.

-Reporting by Supantha Mukherjee and Sayanti Chakraborty in Bengaluru; Editing by Patrick Graham and Shounak Dasgupta
+Reporting by Supantha Mukherjee and Vibhuti Sharma in Bengaluru; Editing by Patrick Graham and Shounak Dasgupta